-Areas of expertise: Land, Water & Wildlife Programs, rivers and deltas, litigation – trial-oriented
+Areas of expertise: Ecosystems, rivers and deltas, trial-oriented litigation

 James Tripp is a lawyer with extensive trial experience and has been admitted to the New York State Bar, the Southern and Eastern Districts of New York, several U.S. courts of appeal and the United States Supreme Court.

-He has been engaged in state and federal efforts to restore the Mississippi River Delta in south Louisiana and bottomland hardwood resources in the lower Mississippi Basin for more than 35 years.
+He has been engaged in state and federal efforts to restore the Mississippi River Delta in south Louisiana and bottomland hardwood resources in the lower Mississippi Basin for 40 years.
 He is a member of the 2002 Louisiana Governor's Commission on Coastal Restoration and Conservation and is also a member of the 2012 Louisiana Coastal Master Plan framework development team.

 He also works on a wide range of land use, transportation, water resources, solid waste, ecosystem restoration and energy issues in the NY metropolitan region.
 His expertise led to his appointment to the New York State Department of Transportation's Advisory Panel on Transportation Policy for 2025 (2004), New York Governor George Pataki's Greenhouse Gas Task Force (2001-2002) and to Governor Pataki's Superfund Work Group (1999-2000).

 James helped to design a Transfer of Development Rights (TDR) program in the Long Island Pine Barrens and has also been extensively involved in land conservation and smart growth efforts in the Highlands ecosystem, which stretches from eastern Pennsylvania through New Jersey and New York into western Connecticut.
 James has worked with the California council on legal defense of major California transportation initiatives designed to reduce greenhouse emissions, including the defense of the California motor vehicle greenhouse gas emissions standard program to lower the carbon fuel standard.